 For more information regarding DejaGnu test suites, see The DejaGnu Manual.
-In either case, the testing is done via 'make check'.

-15.4 Install Tests
+15.6 Install Tests

 The installcheck target is available to the user as a way to run any tests after the package has been installed.
 You can add tests to this by writing an installcheck-local rule.